We the Students Scholarship Contest

 Section I – General Rules

-From Monday, September 17, 2012 through Tuesday, November 20, 2012 (the “Contest Period”), the Bill of Rights Institute will conduct an essay contest in the states of Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and the District of Columbia; the U.S. Territories; and American Armed Forces Schools Abroad, focusing on the principles of the Constitution and their relevance today (the “Contest”).
-To enter, eligible students (see Section II for eligibility requirements) must log on to the website and submit an entry that follows the Submission Guidelines as detailed in Section III.
+From Wednesday, September 17, 2014 through Tuesday, December 17, 2014 (the “Contest Period”), the Bill of Rights Institute will conduct an essay contest and a video contest in the states of Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and the District of Columbia; the U.S. Territories; and American Armed Forces Schools Abroad, focusing on the principles of the Constitution and their relevance today (the “Contest”).
+To enter, eligible students (see Section II for eligibility requirements) must log on to the essay website and/or video website and submit an entry that follows the Submission Guidelines as detailed in Section III.
 We will not accept or consider entries that are mailed-in.
 As further detailed in Section VII, entrants agree to accept and be bound by all terms of these Official Rules and Regulations and to accept and be bound by the decisions of the Bill of Rights Institute, whose decisions are final with respect to all matters of the Contest.

 Section II – Eligibility